4 Strategies to Help Lower-Tier Partners in your Distribution Channel Look Like Rock Stars

 4.)
 Ask for high-performing assistance

-If a low-performing partner just can’t seem to harness your advice, take a look at your options, and get creative.
+If a lower-tier partner just can’t seem to harness your advice, take a look at your options, and get creative.

 One idea is to refer to a high-performing partner in your channel and ask for help; query if they’d be willing to loan a helping hand and provide tangible consultation to underachievers on how they might be able to better perform.
-Their perspective on channel advice might prove to be much more constructive and beneficial than your own because they’ve probably underachieved themselves.
+Their perspective on channel advice might prove to be much more constructive and beneficial than your own.

 Not all channel partnerships are bound to each other.